pantheon-systems/decoupled-kit-js/CONTRIBUTING.md

 # Contributing to this project

+Thank you for your interest in contributing to Pantheon's Decoupled Kit ⚡️!

 ## Getting started and Prerequisites

 Check the [prerequisites](https://github.com/pantheon-systems/decoupled-kit-js/#prerequisites) and [getting started](https://github.com/pantheon-systems/decoupled-kit-js/#getting-started) to get setup for development.